awesomeeng/awesome-log/README.md

 ## Writing a Custom Log Formatter

+## The Awesome Engineering Company

+AwesomeLog is written and maintained by The Awesome Engineering Company.
+We belive in building clean, configurable, creative software for engineers and architects and customers.

+To learn more about The Awesome Engineering Company and our suite of products, visit us on the web at https://awesomeeng.com.

 ## Support and Help

 ## License

-AwesomeLog is released un the MIT License.
+AwesomeLog is released under the MIT License.
 Please read the  [LICENSE](https://github.com/awesomeeng/AwesomeLog/blob/master/README.md) file for details.